chesterxgchen/spa/README.md

 The 0.2 version requires scala 2.10.
 The Scala-2.10 features such as string interpolation, TypeTag, ClassTag and implicit class are used.

+## Tested Databases

+*  MySQL 5.1.66 on Debian squeeze (all tests except for transaction test passed)

+   More tests needed for MySQL to verify the transaction unit test failure.

+*  Postgres SQL 8.4 on Debain sequeze (all tests, including transaction test, passed)

 ## Usage Examples

 In the following, I am going to use the same example other libraries with Coffee.
 I also uses the existing mySQL database schema tables.

 ### Select Query features